Power station blast adds to sense of chaos in Venezuela

 Opposition leader Juan Guaido said three of four electricity transformers servicing the area were knocked out and that state engineers were unable to fix them.
 The U.S.-backed leader of the National Assembly has blamed the blackouts that began Thursday on alleged government corruption and mismanagement.

-On Monday, Winston Cabas, the head of Venezuela's electrical engineers union, said critical conductors had overheated at the hydroelectric station at the Guri Dam, the cornerstone of Venezuela's electrical grid.
-He disputed government allegations that the dam was the target of sabotage and blamed the problem on a lack of maintenance.
+Critical conductors had overheated at the hydroelectric station at the Guri Dam, the cornerstone of Venezuela's electrical grid, said Winston Cabas, the head of Venezuela's electrical engineers union, which opposes the government.
+He disputed government allegations that the dam was the target of sabotage and blamed the problem on a lack of maintenance as well as the departure of skilled workers from the troubled country over the years.

 "The system is vulnerable, fragile and unstable," he said.